kookin/polkarob/README.md

 ## Description

 This project automates the deployment of two Ubuntu instances on AWS using Terraform.
 The instances each have some block storage assigned, a public IP, and a relevant security group for the purpose of interacting on the Polkadot network.
-Once the instances are deployed, Ansible will install and update Polkadot to the latest code version.
+Once the instances are deployed, Ansible will install and update Polkadot to a user specified code version.

 ## Prerequisites